-Approval of the proposed amendment to the Plan requires the affirmative "FOR" vote of a majority of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote thereon.
-Unless marked to the contrary, proxies received will be voted "FOR" approval of amendment to increase the maximum number of shares of our Class C capital stock that may be issued under the Plan by 15,000,000 shares.
+Approval of the proposed amendments to the Plan requires the affirmative "FOR" vote of a majority of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote thereon.
+Unless marked to the contrary, proxies received will be voted "FOR" approval of amendments to (1) increase the maximum number of shares of our Class C capital stock that may be issued under the Plan by 11,500,000 shares, and (2) prohibit the repricing of stock options granted under the Plan without stockholder approval.

-We believe strongly that the approval of the amendment to the Plan to increase the number of Class C capital stock issuable under the Plan by 15,000,000 shares is essential to our continued success.
+We believe strongly that the approval of the amendment to the Plan to increase the number of Class C capital stock issuable under the Plan by 11,500,000 shares is essential to our continued success.
 Our employees are among our most valuable assets.
 Equity awards provided under the Plan are vital to our ability to attract and retain outstanding and highly skilled individuals.
 Such awards also are crucial to our ability to motivate employees to achieve our goals.